Dampir History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+Dampir is a name that first reached England following the Norman Conquest of 1066.
 The Dampir family lived in Lincolnshire and Yorkshire.
-The family was originally from Dampiere and Orne, Normandy, and it is from the former location that their surname derives.
+The family was originally from Dampiere and Orne, Normandy.

 Early Origins of the Dampir family